tombull/UniFi-Video-Controller/README.md

 # unifi-video-controller

+## Updated with some useful changes

+This is forked from [pducharme/UniFi-Video-Controller](https://github.com/pducharme/UniFi-Video-Controller).
+There are a couple of improvements, largely adapted from [jacobalberty/unifi-docker](https://github.com/jacobalberty/unifi-docker).
+Firstly, you can now set ports for all of the main Unifi Video functions.
+Secondly, it will work with your own certificates.

+## Original readme

 This docker image runs the unifi-video controller on Ubuntu.
 Originally intended for Unraid 6.x, it should run fine anywhere.

 Set your local data and videos directories in the `docker run` command.
 You can also specify a UID and GID for the daemon to run as.